kade-robertson/ddragon/README.md

 Rust library for accessing the latest LoL patch's ddragon data.

 - Full JSON deserialization via `serde_json`
+- Provides a synchronous API by default
   - Local caching via `cacache-sync`
   - Accepts custom `ureq` agents (which can use the exposed cache middleware)
+- Optionally, an asynchronous API can be used that maintains the same featureset
+  - Local caching is handled by `http-cache-reqwest` rather than a custom middleware
+  - Also accepts custom `reqwest` or `reqwest-middleware` clients

 ## Usage